-Back in the old days -- like early 2006 -- short sale sellers and their agents were delivering a short sale package to the bank via FedEx or some other overnight express service.
-That's because banks would routinely lose or accidentally shred a faxed short sale package.
-Some banks outsourced this part of the short sale to foreign contract labor overseas.
+Back in the pre-recession days, short sale sellers and their agents were delivering a short sale package to the bank via FedEx or some other overnight service.
+That's because banks would routinely lose or accidentally shred a faxed short sale package—possibly a result of them outsourcing this part of the short sale process to overseas contractors.
 It was a nightmare, to say the least.

 Documents Required for a Short Sale Package

 A few banks have streamlined the process for submitting a short sale package.
-These banks might send you their own documents with a bank logo, but it's not always necessary to complete them, so verify.
-Following is a list of documents that are generally required by all the banks for short sale submission:
+They might send you their documents with a bank logo, but it's not always necessary to complete them, so verify first whether you can submit your own documents or file online.
+The following is a list of documents generally required by all banks for short sale submission.

 The bank wants to see when the property came on the market, the name of the brokerage that listed it, the term of the listing and the amount of the commission.
-It is generally not a good idea to send an offer that is considerably lower than the list price if the home has been the market for only a few days.
-Banks are not stupid.
+It's generally not a good idea to send an offer that is considerably lower than the list price if the home has been the market for only a few days.

 Not every bank will accept a purchase contract that has been signed electronically.
-You might need "wet" signatures on the contract.
-An incomplete contract can cause delays.
-Make sure the property address is noted in its entirety, every spot to initial is initialed, and the contract is dated and signed by all parties, including, if necessary, by the real estate agents.
+You might need "wet" signatures on the contract, as an incomplete contract can cause delays.
+Make sure the property address is noted in its entirety, every spot to initial has an initial and the contract is dated and signed by all parties, including the real estate agents, if necessary.

 The hardship letter is perhaps the most important part of the short sale package.
-It needs to tell the story about how the sellers got into their present situation, what they have done to find a solution and why there are no solutions apart from a short sale presently available.
-It must contain the loan number, and be signed and dated.
+It must tell the story about how you got into your present situation, what you have done to find a solution, and why a short sale is the best option at the moment.
+It must contain the loan number and be signed and dated.

-All bank statements, for every bank account are required for submission.
-Front and back.
+Your two most recent bank statements, for every bank account, are required for submission.
+Be sure to include every page.
 If there are large deposits or withdrawals on those statements, you may want to include a separate explanation because the processor will most likely wonder about it.
-Answer the question before it is asked.
+Answer the question before it's asked.

-The HUD-1 is an estimated closing statement that is generally prepared by a closer or an escrow officer.
-It contains the property address, sellers' names, buyers' names and estimated closing date.
-I use a closing date that is at least 3 months away.
-Each cost of sale is a separate line item on the HUD.
-Because the HUD was revamped in 2011, some closers send a worksheet so the bank can understand the HUD.
-A HUD is not a simple document.
+The Closing Disclosure (formerly HUD-1) is an estimated closing statement that is generally prepared by a closer or an escrow officer.
+It contains the property address, sellers' names, buyers' names, and the estimated closing date.
+Each cost of sale is listed separately.

 Additional Documents for Your Short Sale Package

-If you have reason to believe the sales price might be rejected or countered by the bank, you may want to ask your real estate agent to include a comparable market analysis or CMA with your short sale package.
-The CMA should justify the sales price.
+If you have reason to believe the sales price might be rejected or countered by the bank, you may want to ask your real estate agent to include a comparable market analysis with your short sale package.
+The CMA compares active, pending, sold, and expired listings to help you justify the sales price.

-If the home needs repair, include a minimum of 3 repair estimates.
+If the home needs repairs, include a minimum of three repair estimates for each job that's needed.
 Realize, of course, that the bank will choose the lowest repair estimate.